maevadevs/Learn-SQL-Server/1-dml-dql/04-filtering-data/08-like.md

   feedback_id,
   comment
 FROM sales.feedbacks
-WHERE comment LIKE '%30\%%' ESCAPE '\'
+WHERE comment LIKE '%30\%%' ESCAPE '\';
 ```

-- Specified that the character `\` is the escape character: This can be any other character as well
+- Specified that the character `\` is the escape character
+  - This can be any other character as well
   - Treat the next `%` character as a literal string instead of a wildcard